akash-harijan/tetris-game/README.md

 ## Installations

-To install the required libraries use the file install-libraries.sh using command line in ubuntu, simply run the terminal and go to the directory that contains the download code and run the command below:
+To install the required libraries use the file install-libraries.sh using command line in ubuntu, simply run the terminal and go to the directory that contains the downloaded code and run the command below:

 ```